Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Morning sickness

-With the news that you are expecting a baby, morning sickness is likely to impact 70% of women.
+With the news that you are expecting a baby, morning sickness is likely to impact around half to two-thirds of women and is one of the most common pregnancy symptoms.
 Nausea, vomiting, loss of appetite and fatigue are all very common, particularly during early pregnancy.
-Severe morning sickness can also induce symptoms of depression and anxiety.
+Severe morning sickness (hyperemesis gravidarum) can also induce symptoms of depression and anxiety.

 Pregnancy complications